-All meals include fresh chilled drinking water and milk will be available for those pupils entitled to free school meals through the free school meal eligibility scheme at morning break or lunchtime.
+All meals include fresh chilled drinking water and milk will be available for those pupils entitled to free school meals through the free school meal eligibility scheme at lunchtime.

 Milk is also available for purchase to those pupils wishing to buy at breakfast service, where applicable, morning break and lunchtime.